National Indigenous Youth Basketball Program Australia – The Platform

 National Indigenous Basketball Tournament - From Community to Nationals

-Each player competing in the ICBL has the opportunity to be selected to represent their region at the National Indigenous Basketball Tournament (NIBT) on the Gold Coast, Queensland over the April school holidays.
+Each player competing in the ICBL has the opportunity to be selected to represent their region at the National Indigenous Basketball Tournament (NIBT).
 This may be the first time many Indigenous young people will compete at a national tournament and proudly wear their state colours.

 The NIBT is an exciting time for team representatives to put on the uniform and wear it with pride.
 At the NIBT they can showcase their talent, represent their families, regions and communities, share cultural identity, support their teammates and opposition and last but not least, enjoy the competition.
 This experience provides valuable exposure of the pathway and journey to state, national and international levels and affords participants the opportunity to learn what it takes to go further in the game and in life.